 What is an ankle sprain?

 A sprained ankle occurs when you twist your ankle and the ligaments get overstretched.
-They vary in severity, from mild sprain with little swelling to a tear of the ligaments and the possibility of a fracture.
+They vary in severity, from a mild sprain with little swelling to a tear of the ligaments and the possibility of a fracture.

 How does it happen?